 What is Down Syndrome?

-Down syndrome—also known as trisomy 21 or trisomy G– is a chromosomal disorder characterized by the presence of an extra, unnecessary chromosome 21 in the genetic makeup of the individual.
-Down Syndrome causes impairments in cognitive functioning and differences in physical growth, specifically facial features.
+Down Syndrome is characterized by the presence of an extra chromosome 21 in the genetic makeup of the individual.
+The condition has been found to occur in approximately 1 in 800 live births.
+Down Syndrome causes impairments in cognitive functioning and differences in physical growth.

-Children with Down Syndrome posses a variety of characteristics which differ from healthy children.
-Some characteristics are, but are not limited to, the following:
+Children with Down Syndrome often present with a variety of physical characteristics which differ from other children.
+Some characteristics of Down Syndrome include:

 - Upward slant to the eyes